 Similarly, reusable warehouse totes require proper identification.
 ID Label’s Tote Renew™ is a laminated label-holding strip that makes it easy to apply and remove barcode labels for all of your containers.

-“With Tote Renew, you avoid the challenge and frustration of constantly scraping off old labels or the mess of stacking new labels on top of old ones,” Aitken said.
+“With Tote Renew, you avoid the challenge and frustration of constantly scraping off old labels or the mess of stacking new labels on top of old ones,” Bender said.

 Warehouse Floor Labels